 As a longtime fan of Acme’s company culture and products, I was excited to see the opening for an administrative assistant.
 With my lengthy experience as an administrative assistant with Fancy Malls, I know I can use my skill set and knowledge to become a valuable member of the Acme team.

-Pro Tip: As you called out their name in the greeting, mention the company’s name in the opening paragraph, as well.
-It feels more personalized, and it assures the hiring manager that they’re reading a dedicated cover letter.
+Pro Tip: Mention the company’s name in the cover letter body, as well.
+This helps to make it feel more personalized, more tailored, and they know immediately that they’re reading a dedicated cover letter.

 Like I mentioned, there are other ways to go about your introductory statement, as long as they are immediately irresistible and entice them to continue.
 For other ideas, see: How to Write a Cover Letter for Any Job [20+ Examples]